American Liberty v. Taxation: A Short History

 To put the redistribution of your income in perspective, let’s review the history of income taxes, the control government drives from the power to tax, and the resulting contest between free enterprise and socialism.

 On December 16th, 1773, “radicals” in Boston, members of a secret organization of American Patriots called Sons of Liberty, boarded three East India Company ships and threw 342 chests of tea into Boston Harbor.
 This iconic event, in the revolution to come against oppressive taxation and tyrannical rule, is immortalized as “The Boston Tea Party.”

 But it was the 1773 Tea Act, under which the Crown collected a three pence tax on each pound of tea imported to the Colonies, which instigated many Tea Party protests and seeded the American Revolution.
 Indeed, as James Madison noted in reflection in 1823, “The people of the U.S. owe their Independence and their liberty, to the wisdom of descrying in the minute tax of 3 pence on tea, the magnitude of the evil comprised in the precedent.”

-Oppressive taxation was the catalyst for our Declaration of Independence in 1776 and the American Revolution.
+Oppressive taxation was the catalyst for our Declaration of Independence in 1776, and the American Revolution which followed.

 The first alliance between the states was the Articles of Confederation in 1781.